-- all types of communes (from small villages to large conurbations).
-Thus the dataset contains communes belonging to - a large part of France (Figure 2), increasing the probability to have cultural / historical differences inducing urbanistic heterogeneities, the main geographical constraints for construction (nearby mountains - Annecy, La Thuile, Corbonod - and nearby sea -La Rochelle).
+- 100 all types of communes (from small villages to large conurbations). - a large part of France (Figure 2), increasing the probability to have cultural / historical differences inducing urbanistic heterogeneities, - the main geographical constraints for construction (nearby mountains Annecy, La Thuile, Corbonod and nearby sea -La Rochelle).

-To fullfill the first need, the communes have been chosen to cover each of the four French commune types defined by the French National Institute of Statistics and Economic Studies (INSEE, 2020): main urban area, secondary urban area, peripheral urban area, rural area.
+105 To fullfill the first need, the communes have been chosen to cover each of the four French commune types defined by the French National Institute of Statistics and Economic Studies (INSEE, 2020): main urban area, secondary urban area, peripheral urban area, rural area.
 According to the French 2020 census data, the types are defined based on the following communes characteristics: number of inhabitants, density of population, number of employees, population flow between households and workplaces.
 They are used to define the urban attraction cluster.
 The definitions of each type is given in Table 1.

-Definition Commune centre of the urban attraction cluster Other commune of the urban attraction cluster Commune in the attraction area of the urban cluster Commune outside from any urban attraction area
+Commune type Definition Main urban area Commune centre of the urban attraction cluster Secondary urban area Other commune of the urban attraction cluster Peripheral urban area Commune in the attraction area of the urban cluster Rural area Commune outside from any urban attraction area